-The line voltage thermostats can be combined with many different thermostat types too; this includes the traditional thermostat, mechanical thermostat, programmable and digital thermostat.
+The line voltage thermostat can be combined with many different types too; this includes the traditional thermostat, mechanical thermostat, programmable and digital thermostat.

 Even though these systems are more uncommon, they can still occur in a variety of homes.
 They are installed on vented floor heaters and wall furnaces that are not connected to the electrical grid.

 It is important to note that the millivolt thermostat does not work with most low voltage thermostats.
 In other words, they are not connected to the wiring inside the house.